-In 2012 and 2013, growth in average gross wages was strongly affected by the global economic crisis, a rise in the minimum wage and government austerity measures.
-In both years, the average gross wage per employee decreased in real terms (by 2.4 per cent. and by 2.0 per cent., respectively).
-In each case, the decrease in wages was largely due to declining economic activity and the impact of fiscal austerity measures.
-As part of adopted measures for reducing the public deficit, public sector wages declined by 3.4 per cent. and 3.0 per cent. in 2012 and 2013, respectively.
-In the private sector, the average gross wage per employee also declined in that period, falling by 2.0 per cent. in 2012 and by 1.2 per cent. in 2013.
-After declining two years in a row, the average gross wage per employee increased from 2014 to 2016 by 0.9, 1.2 and 1.9 per cent., respectively, in real terms.
+In 2013, growth in average gross wages was strongly affected by the global economic crisis, a rise in the minimum wage and Government austerity measures.
+The average gross wage per employee decreased in real terms by 1.9 per cent., due to declining economic activity and the impact of fiscal austerity measures.
+As part of adopted measures for reducing the public deficit, public sector wages declined by 3.0 per cent. in 2013.
+In the private sector, the average gross wage per employee also declined in that period, falling by 1.2 per cent. in 2013.
+After that decline, the average gross wage per employee increased from 2014 to 2016 by 0.9, 1.2 and 2.0 per cent., respectively, in real terms.
 In 2014, the increase was primarily due to growth in private sector wages (by 1.2 per cent.), which was largely attributable to economic recovery and increased productivity, while gross earnings in the public sector also increased (by 0.7 per cent.) as a result of public corporations' wage growth and the granting of suspended promotions to public servants in April 2014.
 In 2015, the growth in average gross wage per employee slowed in nominal terms, but strengthened in real terms after taking deflation into account.
 In the public sector, average gross wage per employee was 1.7 per cent. higher in real terms in 2015, mainly due to public servants' promotions and further growth in public corporations, while, in the private sector it rose at a slower pace (1.0 per cent.), particularly due to the absence of price pressures and changes in employment structure.
 In 2016, the growth in average gross wage per employee strengthened compared to 2015 in both the private (1.8 per cent.) and public sector (2.4 per cent.).
-In the private sector, the increase was mainly due to the impact of
+In the private sector, the increase was mainly due to the impact of good business performance, while in the public sector the increase was attributable to the partial relaxation of fiscal austerity measures, including the return to a pay scale and promotions, for public servants.
+In 2017, the nominal growth of average gross wage per employee in the public sector was slightly higher than the rate of growth in the same period in 2016, while growth in the private sector has also increased during this period.
+However, after taking inflation into account, the growth in real terms of 1.5 per cent. slowed significantly in both sectors.
+Wage growth continued in 2018 in both the private and public sectors.
+The nominal growth of average gross wage per employee in the private sector was up 4.0 per cent., owing to a further decline in unemployment, good business performance and productivity growth.
+The nominal growth was up 3.0 per cent. in the public sector, as a consequence of the implementation of agreements between the Government and the public sector trade unions.
+In the three months ended 31 March 2019, wage growth strengthened further, reaching 4.6 per cent. year-on-year.
+In the private sector, wage growth (4.3 per cent.) reflected increasing labour shortages and also a rise in the minimum wage.
+In the public sector, wage growth (5.6 per cent.) was mainly a consequence of further implementation of agreements with trade unions and strong wage growth in public corporations.